avawillis-kai/DIY-matrix-wallpaper/proposal.md

 Week 2.
 Build menus for colors and shapes

-Week 3. generate an MP4
+Week 3.
+Generate an MP4

 Week 4.
 Attempt to build a pretty menu style.
 If not, regular text input